-This activity aims to use MLAI to transform biological production and breeding systems through the development, extension and leveraging of MLAI approaches to advance analytical frontiers in areas with direct applications to animal and plant breeding.
-It is a vertical activity, spanning domain specific knowledge of biology and genomic structure, all the way to developing MLAI methods that capture uncertainty from high dimensional low sample size data.
-Its outputs will be driven use cases in crops, aquaculture, and livestock.
+This activity aimed to use MLAI to transform biological production and breeding systems through the development, extension and leveraging of MLAI approaches to advance analytical frontiers in areas with direct applications to animal and plant breeding.
+It was a vertical activity, spanning domain specific knowledge of biology and genomic structure, all the way to developing MLAI methods that capture uncertainty from high dimensional low sample size data.
+Its outputs are driven use cases in crops, aquaculture, and livestock.

 The following analytical challenges were identified as being of high interest for this activity:

 - (integration) Data-integration: exploitation of multi-layer data, uncertainty, bias, automated annotation

 - (structure) Algorithm Development: exploitation of known structure (pedigree, LD) in input data, utilisation of domain knowledge in algorithm development

 - (biology) Biological inference: translating ML outputs to biological understanding that can be used as interventions in biological systems (interactions (GxG, GxE), pathways)

 - (genomes) ML with graph analytics for “omic” applications (pangenomes, transcriptomic graphs)